heiflo/play21-file-upload-streaming/README.md

-A simple Play 2.1 application demonstrating how to stream a HTTP file upload
+A simple Play 2.1 application demonstrating how to stream an HTTP file upload
 ============================================================================

 Just clone the repo